GusBusDraws/arecibo-decoded/README.md

 ## Change log
 ### 2024-12-06
+- Enable fullscreen
+- Add message data to a preload function to enable loading without server
 - Add video reverse function to README
 - Start scroll with message off the screen
 - Add stop condition for animating scrolling